MickeyKay/better-font-awesome/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Update admin JS to trigger icon picker on ALL TinyMCE initializations (e.g. Visual Composer and AJAX)

 = 1.3.0 =
 * Replace outdated TinyMCE shortcode selector brand new jQuery dropdown selector that works in both the visual and text editor
 * Clean up CSS and JS